CRATER TAKES A POWDER

 Heinz was modeled after a real person I knew, who shall remain unnamed.
 Believe it or not, I did not have to invent much about him.

-The place where the U-boat picks up Huntz & Heinz was the place where a German U-boat landed a crew of Nazi saboteurs during WW2, ‘Amagansett’.
+The place where the U-boat picks up Huntz & Heinz was the place where a German U-boat actually landed a crew of Nazi saboteurs during WW2, ‘Amagansett’.
 The allusion to ‘nice guys in vite suits’ refers to the fact that a sailor in a white suit alerted authorities that the Nazi saboteurs had landed at Amagansett.
-I guess nobody knows much about WW2 anymore.
+I guess nobody knows much about WW2 anymore either.

-All bases in Panama were historically accurately portrayed.
+All bases in Panama as they existed in WW2 are historically accurately portrayed in the book.

 Hitler’s party made dramatic gains in the German elections of 1930.
 This was portrayed accurately in the book.

-All citations from the Bible duel of the Jello brothers with the Jehovah’s Witnesses are accurate.
+All citations from the various holy books used in the Bible duel of the Jello brothers with the Jehovah’s Witnesses are accurate.

 The daily recitations of the Catholic nuns are authentic.